yoshegg/rudibugger/docs/user_doc/settings.rst

 -------------------

 Show index after timestamp in logging table
   If multiple logging events occur at the same time, they might not be distinguishable.
-Therefore one can show an index alongside of the timestamp.
+Therefore, one can show an index alongside of the timestamp.

 Automatically connect to VOnDA when opening a project Basically what it says.